Breaking the Grid: Distance-Guided Reinforcement Learning in Large Discrete Action Spaces: Numerical Study

-We test the empirical performance of DGRL on twelve versions of four environments common in the literature on scalable DRL, covering a wide range of structured and irregularly structured problem settings with large discrete and hybrid action spaces.
+\textbf{Experimental Design.} We test the empirical performance of DGRL on twelve versions of four environments common in the literature on scalable DRL, covering a wide range of (irregularly) structured discrete and hybrid problem settings.
 First, we consider a 2D maze environment \citep[cf.][]{dulac2015, chandak2019, akkerman2024dynamic}: an agent navigates a maze by selecting $N$ out of $D$ evenly spaced actuators.
-The actuators are logically sequenced (randomly shuffled) in the (irregularly) structured versions, the step size is parametrized separately in the hybrid versions.
-Second, we consider a categorical Recommender environment \citep[cf.][]{dulac2015, chandak2019}, based on real-world movie preference data \citep{movielens2023}: an agent has to recommend $N$ out of 343 movies, the customer can choose a movie or terminate the episode.
+The actuators are logically sequenced (randomly shuffled) in the (irregularly) structured versions.
+The step size is parametrized separately in the hybrid versions.
+Second, we consider a categorical Recommender environment \citep[cf.][]{dulac2015, chandak2019}, based on real-world movie preference data \citep{Harper2015}: an agent recommends $N$ out of 343 movies, the customer can choose a movie or terminate the episode.
 In the hybrid variants, the price per movie is estimated separately.
-Finally, we consider a structured Job Shop Scheduling Problem \citep[cf.][]{akkerman2024dynamic}, and a structured Joint Inventory Replenishment Problem \citep[cf.][]{vanvuchelen2022, akkerman2024dynamic}.
-For details on the environments, we refer to App.~\ref{sec:environments}.
+Finally, we consider a structured Job Shop Scheduling Problem and a structured Joint Inventory Replenishment Problem \citep[cf.][]{akkerman2024dynamic, vanvuchelen2022}.
+For environment details, we refer to App.~\ref{sec:environments}.

-We compare the performance of DGRL to six discrete and three hybrid benchmarks: as discrete benchmarks, we use an Advantage Actor-Critic (A2C) algorithm, Continuous Actor-Critic Learning Automaton (Cacla) \citep{hasselt2009}, Wolpertinger \citep{dulac2015}, Learned Action Representations (LAR) \citep{chandak2019} and Dynamic Neighborhood Construction (DNC) with simulated annealing or greedy search \citep{akkerman2024dynamic}.
-Due to the lack of scalable hybrid benchmarks, we extend two common benchmarks to the continuous-to-discrete action mapping paradigm: H-Cacla and H-DNC.
+We compare the performance of DGRL to six discrete and three hybrid benchmarks: as discrete benchmarks, we use a Vanilla Actor-Critic (VAC) algorithm, Continuous Actor-Critic Learning Automaton (Cacla) \citep{hasselt2009}, Wolpertinger \citep{dulac2015}, Learned Action Representations (LAR) \citep{chandak2019} and Dynamic Neighborhood Construction (DNC) with simulated annealing and greedy search \citep{akkerman2024dynamic}.
+Due to the lack of scalable hybrid benchmarks, we extend two common benchmarks to the continuous-to-discrete paradigm: H-Cacla and H-DNC.
 In addition, we use HyAR, a hybrid version of LAR \citep{Li2022}.
-While Cacla, DNC, H-Cacla, and H-DNC scale to all action space sizes, the other benchmarks are restricted by exponentially increasing memory requirements.
+While DGRL, Cacla, DNC, H-Cacla, and H-DNC scale to all action space sizes, the other benchmarks are restricted by exponentially increasing memory requirements.
 For details, we refer to App.~\ref{sec:baselines}.
-All results are averaged over 10 training seeds, with shading showing the interquartile range.
+All results are medians over 10 training seeds, with shading showing the interquartile range.